bytebase/bytebase.com-old/content/docs/en/features/vcs-integration/add-git-provider.md

 ---

 Estimate setup time: 30 minutes.
-This guide will show you how to integrate a version control system with Bytebase.
+This guide will show you how to integrate a version control system (VCS) with Bytebase.
 This is a [reference setup](https://demo.bytebase.com/setting/version-control/bytebasegitlabcom-16001) showing what it will look like after the setup.

 <hint-block type="info">